Lucx14/SPA_js_note/README.md

-Single Page Note App in Javascript
+## Single Page Note App in Javascript

+For our week 7 challenge at Makers we will be building a one page notes app using plain vanilla javascript and following a TDD approach but without using a testing framework.